 If a workout has enough results, each result will be given a Workout Level.
-A Workout Level is a rating from 1-99 that evaluates your performance on a given workout.
-For example, a 4:22 on Fran (for men) will equate to about a Level 75.
+A Workout Level is a rating from 1-99 that evaluates your performance on a given workout versus the other results in CrossFit btwb.
+For example, a 4:22 on Fran (for men) will equate to about a Level 75 (75th percentile).
 Users will be able to easily track their performance history for a given workout via the Workout Levels for their results.
 You can view a result’s Workout Level directly from the workout session page in both the Workout Level and Stats sections.

 For the four Fitness Level Metcon Categories (Bodyweight, Light, Heavy, Long), a user’s Category Level is calculated using Workout Levels from a list of designated workouts belonging to each of the respective categories.
 Only prescribed results for those workouts will contribute towards the Category Level (and Fitness Level).
 You can find a list of workouts belonging to each category by clicking through to the specific Fitness Level category page and scrolling to the bottom.